tmenguy/ha-solcast-solar/README.md

 > [!NOTE]
 > The values for `Next Hour` and `Forecast Next X Hours` may be different if the custom X hour setting is 1.
 This has a simple explanation.
 >
 > They are calculated using a different start and end time.
 One is from the start of this hour, i.e. in the past, e.g. 14:00:00 to 15:00:00.
-The custom is from now(), e.g. 14:21:19 to 15:21:19.
+The custom sensor is from now() on five minute boudaries, e.g. 14:20:00 to 15:20:00 using interpolated values.
 >
 > This will likely yield a different result, depending on the time the value is requested, so it is not wrong.
 It's just different.